aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-properties/coordinates/_index.md

 }
 ```

-How to use this helper in your code:
+How to use this helper in your own code:

-1. Recognize the barcode and obtain `rectangle` and `quadrangle` from `BarCodeRegionParameters`.
+1. Recognize the barcode and obtain `Rectangle` and `Quadrangle` from `BarCodeRegionParameters`.
-2. Call `drawOverlay(sourceImagePath, debugOutputPath, rectangle, quadrangle)`.
+2. Call `drawOverlay(sourceImagePath, debugImagePath, rectangle, quadrangle)`.
 3. Open the generated debug image to visually verify that the coordinates match the actual barcode position.

 This is extremely useful when: